Rahul07Shaik/Demo-doc/README.md

 # Kit's Architecture
 ## Introduction:

    When migrating to a new package dependency manager in Xcode, there are several challenges that developers may face.
-This documentation          outlines some of the potential issues, the stuggles we face during the development for mitigating them.
+This documentation          outlines some of the potential issues and the stuggles we faced during the development for migrating them.

 ### Documentation